rciam/simplesamlphp-module-themevanilla/README.md

-# simplesamlphp-module-openminted
+# simplesamlphp-module-themevanilla

-OpenMinTeD theme for SimpleSAMLphp
+A customizable theme for SimpleSAMLphp.